-This kit attached same decal sheet as I made KV-1 in March, 2007.
+This kit attached the same decal sheet as I made KV-1 in March 2007.
 Then it is boring, in consideration, I decided the paint slogan “Moscow air science member of the association (academy?) in red handwriting.
 Seemingly it is a private pilot training organization and this organ donated money and this tank was made.

 It is referred to my source material book “Grand Power additional volume, Camouflage and marking of the Soviet Union Army Tanks” (written in Japanese).

 I thought the chipping is not indispensable.
 It has become unnatural.
-But only washing and dry brushing is unsatisfactory, it’s difficult.
+But only washing and dry brushing are unsatisfactory, it’s difficult.
 Since weathering work is suitably done with the feeling when making, it is different each time.

 In carefully watching, there’s only one hatch on the gun turret and another one is near the driver’s seat.
 But KV-1’s crew total is five.
-We can see two hatches on the engine room, but we can’t rely on the situation of emergency evacuation.
+We can see two hatches in the engine room, but we can’t rely on the situation of an emergency evacuation.
 I’m worried about it’s difficult for especially enemy’s cartridge hit.

-This paint is all Tamiya’s enamel colors.
+This paint is all of Tamiya’s enamel colors.
 I think whether oil painting will be good for delicate color gradation near future.
 But oil painting is very slow drying…

 The transparent part of a headlight is the kindest.
 Even if it makes on my own, not much satisfying result sometimes.
-This time finishing is the image of dried Russian field, not the muddy season.
+This time finishing is the image of a dried Russian field, not the muddy season.
 In terms of results, the figure and tank both finished in satisfactory.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.